vvo/docs/source/includes/_redirects.md

     /google            https://www.google.com
 ```

-Setting up basic redirects is dead simple -->

 Just list the original path followed by the new path or URL.

-Any # indicates a comment and everything following the pound sign will be ignored.
+Any `#` indicates a comment and everything following the pound sign will be ignored.

 ## HTTP Status Codes

+You can specify the HTTP status code for the rewrite.
+The default is 301 which will do a permanent redirect.

 ```
     # Redirect with a 301